slender-co/DDE-Web/README.md

-# Vine & Build Construction Website
+# Dirt Dudes Excavating Website

-A modern, responsive website for Vine & Build Construction - a premier estate construction firm specializing in custom builds, vineyard construction, and sustainable development.
+A modern, responsive website for Dirt Dudes Excavating - a professional excavation and site development company with over 40 years of experience in grading, concrete, utility installation, and comprehensive site work.

 ## 🚀 Quick Start